KevinAndrewHudnall/From-Distance-to-Nearness/code/README.md

 and may therefore require the Parallel Computing Toolbox and a supported GPU for full simulation generation.

 The saved manuscript data can be analyzed with `spectrum_from_Leaves.m` without rerunning the full bRIFS simulation.

-## Important implementation note

-Do not deduplicate the entries in `Leaves`.

-Multiple descendant lineages may inherit the same contraction scale within a recursive replacement event.
-These are still distinct recursive lineages and must be counted separately in

-$$
-N_n(\alpha,\Delta\alpha).
-$$

-Removing duplicate scale trajectories changes lineage multiplicities and biases the finite-depth multifractal estimate.